-Protests following the failed coup attempt of the former president were met with deadly police violence
+Protests following the failed coup attempt of the former president were met with deadly police violence.
+The following article was published in the March-April 2023 issue of NewsNotes.

 In the two months since Dina Boluarte was sworn on as president of Peru after the controversial departure of President Pedro Castillo, 48 people have been killed by Peruvian security forces.
 According to investigations by Amnesty International, 80 percent of these killings took place in indigenous areas of the country, even though these regions represent only 13 percent of Peru’s population and protests took place on a national level.